monthenry/GraphMaker/README.md

 # CGraphMaker
-A slick tool to easily make control graph and save time.
+A slick tool to save time when making control graph.